stefanhans/programming-reactive-systems-in-go/cli-chat/README.md

 **Join the chat and say hi**

-- `chatjoin` start chat listener and join the chat
+- `chatstart` start chat listener and join the chat
 - `msg hi` send a message to all chat members